UnisonUI/UnisonUI/README.md

 #### Git provider

-The git provider can be used to clone git repositories at regular interval (`cache-duration`).
+The git provider can be used to clone git repositories at a regular interval (`cache-duration`).
-You can either provider the list of repositories you to clone or use Github to discover repositories.
+You can either provide the list of repositories you to clone or use Github to discover repositories.

 It's possible to use both options at the same time.

-Each options requires a list of `repositories`.
-This list can be either a **string** corresponding to the full (or `organization/project` for Github) or on object.
+Each option requires a list of `repositories`.
+This list can be either a **string** corresponding to the full (or `organization/project` for Github) or on an object.

 The object follows this schema: